-Technical and organizational measures to ensure that persons entitled to use a data processing system gain access only to such Customer Information in accordance with their access rights, and that Customer Information cannot be read, copied, modified, or deleted without authorization include the following:
+Technical and organizational measures to ensure that persons entitled to use a data processing system gain access only to such Customer Data in accordance with their access rights, and that Customer Data cannot be read, copied, modified, or deleted without authorization include the following:

 - Internal policies and procedures;

 - Differentiated access rights (profiles, roles, transactions, and objects);